IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This API call is intended as a callback that can be used by :doc:`/installation/external-tools` to retrieve signed Urls  necessary for their interaction with Dataverse.
 It can be called directly as well.
+(Note that the required FILEMETADATA_ID is the "id" returned in the JSON response from the /api/files/$FILE_ID/metadata call.)

 The response is a JSON object described in the :doc:`/api/external-tools` section of the API guide.